toastdriven/restless/docs/tutorial.rst

     Some people like cleaning the data with ``Forms``, others prefer to hand-sanitize, some do model validation, etc. Do what works best for you.

+    You can refer to the :ref:`extending` documentation for recommended approaches.

 Also note that ``delete`` is the first method with **no return value**.
 You can do the same thing on ``create/update`` if you like.
 When there's no meaningful data returned, Restless simply sends back a correct status code